Shusuke Ioku

 RESEARCH

-Exit: Mobility and State Extraction in Early Modern Japan
+Constrain with Their Feet: Jurisdictional Rivalry and State Erosion in Early Modern Japan

 Under Review DOWNLOAD